Khyaded-Ambika/Khyaded-Ambika/README.md

 # About Me:
-I'm a passionate Full Stack Developer with a strong foundation in Java, Python, DSA, and SQL.
-I graduated with a B.Tech in Information Technology from NITK (2024), and I’m currently upskilling with Java and Python Full Stack Development at KodNest, where I’m also completing a hands-on internship.<br><br>With a strong desire to grow and a clear goal of landing a high-impact tech job, I am focused on refining both my backend and frontend skills.
-I believe in building real-world solutions, writing clean, maintainable code, and continuously pushing the boundaries of what I can achieve.
+I am a dedicated Full Stack Developer with solid skills in Java, Python, data structures & algorithms, and SQL.
+I hold a B.Tech in Information Technology from NITK (2024) and completed a prefinal year internship that strengthened my practical knowledge.
+Currently, I am advancing my expertise through Java and Python Full Stack training at KodNest, where I’m also engaged in a hands-on internship.<br>

+Driven by a goal to secure a challenging tech role, I focus on strengthening both backend and frontend development while delivering clean, efficient code and real-world solutions.
+I’m committed to continuous learning and growth in software development.

 ## 🌐 Socials: